SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 There are a number of ways that assets may be deployed to Apama within Cumulocity IoT and the restrictions vary according to those mechanisms:

-* “Upload custom Apama rule” - the simplest mechanism to deploy Apama assets into a fully managed Apama correlator, see [Introduction > Deploying EPL](/guides/apama/introduction/#deploying-epl).
+* “Apama-epl” - the simplest mechanism to deploy Apama assets into a fully managed Apama correlator, see [Introduction > Deploying EPL](/guides/apama/introduction/#deploying-epl).
 * “Custom microservice” – where more complex Apama projects can be built using the Cumulocity microservice SDK, see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the Concepts guide.

 When designing an Apama solution to be deployed within any form of Cumulocity IoT environment, consider the following points.

-### General Apama limitations when using “Upload custom Apama rule” or “Custom microservice”
+### General Apama limitations when using “Apama-epl” or “Custom microservice”

 * For scalability, a correlator may move between hosts and therefore does not have access to a persistent file system.
 It is a standard Cumulocity IoT constraint that all microservices (either provided by the platform, or custom) must be stateless – see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the Concepts guide.